infrae/moai/src/moai/README.txt

 >>> from moai.provider.list import ListBasedContentProvider
 >>> p = ListBasedContentProvider(content)

-We also need to pass in a content class, that knows how to dealt with the data returned by the provider.
-In this case, it's a dictionary, so we'll use a content class that can handle dictionaries

->>> from moai.content import DictBasedContentObject
->>> p.set_content_class(DictBasedContentObject)

 A content provider is a list of records.
+Before you can use it, it needs to be updated.
+The update call, returns a list of record_ids that where updated.
+Optionally you can supply a date

+>>> sorted(p.update())
+[0, 1]

-We can ask how many records it holds
+We can now ask how many records it holds

 >>> p.count()
 2